-- For non-retail facilities, internally derived credit ratings, as described above, represent a key determinant of credit risk.
+- For Non-Retail facilities, internally derived credit ratings, as described above, represent a key determinant of credit risk.
 The Banking Group assigns each customer a credit rating at initial recognition based on available information.
-Credit risk is deemed to have increased significantly if the credit rating has significantly deteriorated at the reporting date, relative to the credit rating at the date of initial recognition. - Retail facilities use the number of days past due or the relative change in probability of default at account level, to determine significant increase in credit risk. - In addition, the Banking Group considers that significant increase in credit risk occurs when an asset is more than 30 days past due.
+Credit risk is deemed to have increased significantly if the credit rating has significantly deteriorated at the reporting date, relative to the credit rating at the date of initial recognition. - In addition, the Banking Group considers that a significant increase in credit risk occurs when a facility is more than 30 days past due. - No material modification gains or losses have been recognised in respect of loans on deferral.